Stephen-Gates/report-gallery/docs/matrix/index.md

 1. [IT Component Matrix](it-component-matrix-reports.md) report shows IT Components within a matrix of:
     - on the horizontal: Technical Stack, or Time Frame
     - on the vertical axis: Providers, or Technical Stack
-1. [Project Matrix](project-matrix-reports.md) report shows Applications within a matrix of:
+1. [Project Matrix](project-matrix-reports.md) report shows Projects within a matrix of:
     - on the horizontal: Business Capabilities, or Time Frame
     - on the vertical axis: Business Capabilities, Providers, or User Groups